WestRidgeSystems/jmisb/README.md

 jMISB is an open source Java library implementing various [MISB](http://www.gwg.nga.mil/misb/ "MISB home page") standards.
-The project was begun in March 2017, and is currently an unreleased work in progress.
+The project was begun in March 2017, and version 1.0.0 was released on May 23, 2018.
 Stay tuned here for updates, and please let us know if you have suggestions or would like to participate!

 ## Why jMISB?